1/7/2018 Coniston Old Man

 4/7/2018 Pen y Ghent

-Chris Kay and I took the opportunity to explore the potential of PyG ... best SE in the Dales (BUT DON'T GO THERE!).
+Chris Kay and I took the opportunity to explore the potential of PyG ... best SE in the Dales (BUT NOT A CLUB SITE!).

 A long, steady walk up from Horton with faith, hope and the wind on our backs.
 That's a bit odd - it should be on our face.
 First lesson learned.
 As we reached the gate onto the SE face, there was the wind all along, just where it should be.
 To some degree it seems sheltered from the sea breeze where Whernside is very open ... a bit of simple study tells you why.

-We opted to to launch mid way up the face ... which is very steep in sections but offers several easy layouts.
+We opted to launch mid way up the face ... which is very steep in sections,but offers several easy layouts.
 Now - how well does it thermal?
 Straight off and boom!
 A rocket to over 4000' Yep, it thermals superbly and the terrain out front is the creche of thermals.

 A long, hopeful glide into walk out territory amongst the forestry and moors behind Dodd.
 Above, no clouds, but looming temptingly ahead towards the Hawes road were the first signs of the sea breeze convergence.
 A second good thermal got us to the clouds and at last the climbs had some conviction to them.
 Now we could reached well above 5000' and look down on the clouds ... awesome, amazing, simply stunning views and great flying.
 First of all they were wispies, then cauliflowers - then just a huge spread-out mess.
 From total blue skies we increasingly found the navigation through this clutter hard to make sense of.

-Heading over towards Garsdale the clouds beefed up and spread out, we tried to stay along the south side but first they reduced the sun to patches, then the whole of the Eden valley ahead seemed in shade.
+Heading over towards Garsdale the clouds beefed up and spread out, we tried to stay along the south side, but first they reduced the sun to patches, then the whole of the Eden valley ahead seemed in shade.
 Bugger!
 A good climb approaching Garsdale and another on the rising moors beyond and a murky Wild Boar hove into view.
 Would the clouds work minus the sun?
 They did for a while until coming off the high ground towards the Tebay road it all went rather dead.
-We landed near KS station.
+We landed near KS station in a northerly - the northern SB had come a long way south.
+Bit of a pity that ... especially has we'd flown through it without recognising it.

 Still ..... it was an easy train ride back from Kirkby Stephen to the car ... and only 6 mins to wait for the train.
 Not the goal I had in my Flymaster, but a lot more special than I expected on the walk up.